waylonho/waylonho.github.io/essays/final-project-idea.md

 The home page will allow users to create an account.
 They can then input all their information along with their favorite artists, albums, and music.
 They can go to a main page where other users' profiles can be filtered.

+The browse page will have multiple fields that show the other common artists people follow, general genres of music, and a filter menu where the user can organize the profiles however they want.

+Students can log into their profiles and change their preferences at anytime.

+Admins can edit student profiles and remove any innappropiate profiles.

 <ul>
   <li>Landing Page</li>
   <li>Browse Music Page (can filter by artist, genre, etc.)</li>